lbuk/brownfieldgrids/README.md

 ```

 ## Usage
 Create an OSM grid of brownfield land in Limehouse and the borough outline (i.e. Tower Hamlets).
 It also prints the borough in the command line.
+It may take some time to create the maps.
 ```
 brownfieldgrid_osm_borough("Limehouse, London")
 ```